wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 1. In the mobile application:

-   1. The user enters login and password
+   1. The user enters username and password.
-   1. Mobile application then initializes the custom activation with provided login and password.
+   1. Mobile application then initializes the custom activation with provided username and password.

-1. Intermediate Server Application receives a custom activation request, with login and password:
+1. Intermediate Server Application receives a custom activation request, with username and password:

-   1. The login and password is verified by the Intermediate Server Application
+   1. The username and password is verified by the Intermediate Server Application.
-   1. If everything's right, then Intermediate Server Application creates activation by calling [`createACtivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createactivation).
+   1. If everything's right, then Intermediate Server Application creates activation by calling [`createActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createactivation).
 The activation must be set to the OTP_USED state.
    1. Intermediate Server Application generates random activation OTP and update the activation record, by calling [`updateActivationOtp`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-updateactivationotp) method.
    1. At the same time, Intermediate Server Application initiates the delivery of activation OTP.

 1. Back in the mobile application:

-   1. The mobile application receives the response from the server and completes the keys-exchange on the mobile side.
+   1. The mobile application receives the response from the server and completes the key exchange on the mobile side.
    1. The user waits for OTP delivery via the out-of-band channel.
    1. The user retypes OTP.
    1. Mobile application then commits the activation with OTP, by calling a custom RESTful endpoint, protected with our [ECIES encryption](End-To-End-Encryption.md) scheme.

-1. Intermediate Server Application then receives the commit request
+1. Intermediate Server Application then receives the commit request:

    1. Decrypts OTP from the request
    1. Commits the activation by calling PowerAuth Server's [`commitActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-commitactivation) method.

-After the response from the commit is received on the mobile side, the application can check the  whether the activation's state is ACTIVE.
+After the response from the commit is received on the mobile side, the application can check whether the activation's state is ACTIVE.

 ### Confirm activation recovery with OTP